Two-dimensional fluctuations and competing phases in the stripe-like antiferromagnet BaCoS$_2$

-In conclusions, we have investigated the stability of the peculiar stripe-like AFM ground state of the multiorbital Mott insulator \BCS by means of a combined structural, magnetic and specific heat study.
+In conclusion, we have investigated the stability of the peculiar stripe-like AFM ground state of the multiorbital Mott insulator \BCS\ by means of a combined structural, magnetic and specific heat study on the stable \BCS\ phase and on a metastable one quenched under high-pressure.
 A first finding is the great stability of the orthorhombic $Cmma$ phase within a broad 100-400 K range with no anomaly at the AFM transition, which points at a purely electronic origin of the transition with no participation of the lattice.
 Second, the low-temperature behavior of the specific heat unveils that the AFM ground state competes with other low-lying states within a minute $\sim$1 meV energy range.
 This result is explained by the latent geometric frustration of the magnetic exchange interactions in the tetragonal phase and accounts for a dramatic enhancement of thermodynamic fluctuations at the transition.
-The emerging scenario is that the stripe-like AFM structure of \BCS results from a spontaneous breaking of the pristine tetragonal ($C_4$) symmetry which removes frustration by stabilizing an orbital and spin configuration with orthorhombic ($C_2$) symmetry.
-Owing to the absence of a coupling of the electronic degrees of freedom with the lattice, the present system appears to be very promising to understand deeply the interplay between orbital and spin degrees of freedom in multiorbital Mott transitions.\\
+The emerging scenario is that the stripe-like AFM structure of \BCS\ results from a spontaneous breaking of the pristine tetragonal ($C_4$) symmetry which removes frustration by stabilizing an orbital and spin configuration with orthorhombic ($C_2$) symmetry.
+Owing to the absence of a coupling of the electronic degrees of freedom with the lattice, \BCS\ appears to be a model system to unveil the complex interplay between orbital and spin degrees of freedom in multiorbital Mott transitions.